Bidimensional linked matrix factorization for pan-omics pan-cancer analysis: Introduction

 Several multi-omics analyses have been performed on the TCGA data, including flagship publications for each type of cancer (e.g., see \cite{cancer2012comprehensive,cancer2014comprehensive,verhaak2010integrated}).
 These have revealed striking molecular heterogeneity within each classical type of cancer, which is often clinically relevant.
 However, restricting an analysis to a particular type of cancer sacrifices power to detect important genomic changes that are present across more than one cancer type.
 In 2013 TCGA began the Pan-Cancer Analysis Project, motivated by the observation that ``cancers of disparate organs reveal many shared features, and, conversely, cancers from the same organ are often quite distinct" \citep{weinstein2013cancer}.
 Subsequently, several pan-cancer studies have identified important shared molecular alterations for somatic mutations \citep{kandoth2013mutational}, copy number \citep{zack2013pan}, mRNA \citep{hoadley2014multiplatform}, and protein abundance \citep{akbani2014pan}.
 However, a multi-omics analysis found that pan-cancer molecular heterogeneity is largely dominated by cell-of-origin and other factors that define the classical cancer types \citep{hoadley2018cell}.

 In this study we do not focus on baseline molecular differences between the cancer types.
 Rather, we focus on whether patterns of variability within each cancer type are shared across cancer types, i.e., whether multi-omic molecular profiles that drive heterogeneity in one type of cancer also drive heterogeneity in other cancers.
 Systematic investigations of heterogeneity in a pan-omics and pan-cancer context are presently limited by a lack of principled and computationally feasible statistical approaches for the comprehensive analysis of such data.
 In particular, the data take the form of \emph{bidimensionally linked matrices}, i.e., multiple large matrices that may share row sets (here, defined by the omics platforms) or column sets (here, defined by the cancer types); this is illustrated in Figure~\ref{fig:bididiag} and the formal framework is described in Section~\ref{framework}.
+Such bidimensional integration problems are increasingly encountered in practice, particularly for biomedical applications that involve multiple omics platforms and multiple sample cohorts that may correspond to different studies, demographic strata, species, diseases or disease subtypes.

 In this article we propose a flexible approach to the simultaneous factorization and decomposition of variation across bidimensionally linked matrices, BIDIFAC+.
-This decomposes variation into a series of low-rank components that may be shared across any number of row sets (e.g., omics platforms) or column sets (e.g., cancer types).
 Our approach builds on a growing literature for the factorization and decomposition of linked matrices, which we review in Section~\ref{existing}.
-Crucially, previous methods have primarily focused on multiple matrices that are linked in one dimension (rows or columns) only.
+However, previous methods have focused on multiple matrices that are linked in just one dimension (rows or columns), or assume that shared signals must be present across all row sets or column sets.
+This is limiting for pan-cancer analysis and other applications, where we expect patterns of variation that are shared across some, but not necessarily all, cancer types and omics platforms.
+With this motivation, our proposed approach decomposes variation into a series of low-rank components that may be shared across any number of row sets (e.g., omics platforms) or column sets (e.g., cancer types).
+We develop a new approach to model selection, and new estimating algorithms, to accommodate this more flexible decomposition.
+We establish theoretical results, most notably concerning the uniqueness of the decomposition without orthogonality constraints, which are entirely new for linked matrix decompositions.
+Moreover, we show how BIDIFAC+ can improve the estimation of underlying structures over existing methods even in the more familiar context for which matrices are linked in just one dimension.